- Bradley Method

 What is HypnoBirthing?

 HypnoBirthing is a method that is based on self-hypnosis techniques to achieve a healthy and natural birth process.
 It is sometimes referred to as the Morgan method.
 Pre-birth parenting and the consciousness of the unborn baby are among the topics covered in the training sessions.
-It is commonly given in a series of 4 or 5 class sessions of 2 ½ to 3 hours each.
+It is commonly given in a series of four or five class sessions of 2 ½ to 3 hours each.

 10 questions to ask when choosing a childbirth class